neurolabusc/AppleSiliconForNeuroimaging/README.md

 ## OpenMP

-Many compuational tasks can be run in parallel, leveraging the fact that modern CPUs and GPUs have many independent cores.
+Many computational tasks can be run in parallel, leveraging the fact that modern CPUs and GPUs have many independent cores.
 [OpenMP](https://openmp.llvm.org) is a poupular library for enabling parallel computation (e.g. afni, freesurfer, FSL and niimath).
 Here we test a [simple benchmark](OPENMP.md) that simulates computing a 1D Gaussian blur for a large 4D resting-state dataset.
 While Apple does not provide OpenMP with its compilers, it is simple to add this library ([as described here](OPENMP.md)).
 For the Intel and AMD CPUs, both the gcc and Clang/LLVM compilers were tested.
 They performed similarly, so Clang times are provided for all computers.

 The graph shows the geometric mean for the benchmarks with lower values indicating faster performance.
 Serial shows the performance for a single core, while parallel uses all available threads (24 for the 3900X and 8 for the 8259U and M1).
 One can also explicitly specify the number of threads.
 This reveals that SMT (for the 8259U and 3900X) and the efficiency cores (for the M1) provide little benefit (not shown).
 The main message here is that the M1 performance cores show good parallel scaling.